 Indian Air Force helicopter with General Bipin Rawat on board crashes in Tamil Nadu

+A Tamil Nadu minister said that five people have been killed in the accident, but there is no official word on Rawat’s condition.

-An Indian Air Force Mi-17V5 helicopter carrying Chief of Defence Staff General Bipin Rawat crashed near Coonoor in Tamil Nadu on Wednesday.
+An Indian Air Force Mi-17V5 helicopter carrying Chief of Defence Staff General Bipin Rawat, his wife and 12 others crashed near Coonoor in Tamil Nadu on Wednesday.
+Rawat’s defence assistant, security commandos and Indian Air Force personnel were among those on board, NDTV reported.

-“An inquiry has been ordered to ascertain the cause of the accident,” the Indian Air Force said in a tweet.

-There were 14 people on board, including Rawat’s wife, his defence assistant, security commandos and Indian Air Force personnel, NDTV reported.
-There was no immediate information on the condition of Rawat.
+Tamil Nadu Forest Minister K Ramachandran told reporters that five people have died and the condition of two persons is critical, according to ANI.

+In a tweet, the Air Force confirmed that Rawat was on board.
+Though, there is no official statement about the condition of the chief of defence staff, or his wife Madhulika Rawat.
+The Air Force also said that an investigation has been ordered to ascertain the cause of the accident.
+The accident took place reportedly due to low visibility.

 Prime Minister Narendra Modi and Defence Minister Rajnath Singh have been briefed about the accident.
 The defence minister is expected to brief Parliament about the crash later in the day.

-The helicopter took off from Sulur air base in Tamil Nadu and was on its way to the Defence Services Staff College in Wellington town, nearly three kilometres north of Coonoor, where the helicopter crashed.
+The Air Force’s Mi-17V5 helicopter took off from Sulur air base in Tamil Nadu and was on its way to the Defence Services Staff College in Wellington town, nearly three kilometres north of Coonoor, where the helicopter crashed.

 Visuals from the spot in Katteri-Nanchappanchathram area of Coonoor showed wreckage of the helicopter scattered and rescuers retrieving bodies.